-Open competitive procurement is achieved by using an open tendering process that is publicly accessible.
-Preference is given to the Ontario Tendering Portal.
+Open competitive procurement is achieved by using an open tendering process that is publicly accessible such as a Request for Proposals (RFP).

 Non-competitive procurement process must be supported by a business case that aligns with an Allowable Exception (as noted below) or seeks approval for an exemption where no Allowable Exception exists.